Aika1603/bnb_jkt_2025/README.md

 6. **Dashboard Rendering**: The analysis results are rendered in the React frontend, displaying summaries, risk scores, and recommendations in an interactive dashboard.

-7. **Data Persistence**: Analysis results are stored in the database for historical tracking and future reference.